📢 What's new in 2.0.0? Check out the Changelog!

 Remove content attribute | null is nullable is true, otherwise initial value or 0 | Removed |

-used in JavaScript's BigInt.
+used in JavaScript's BigInt literal syntax.

 import { define, attr, int } from "@sirpepe/ornament";